wgmyers/mal/impls/ruby-wgm/NOTES.md

 But let's go ahead and implement the rest of Step 4, then go back and debug fn*.

 Ok, done, mostly.

-Fixed the infinite loop bug - def! was returning item,env and not nil,env, so anything using def and recursion was bugging out.
+Fixed the infinite loop bug and have no idea how.

+I thought it was because def! was returning item,env and not nil,env, so anything using def and recursion was bugging out.
+But that means def! returns the wrong thing now, and having fixed further bugs from other tests, restoring a return of item,env does not after all trigger and infinite loop.

+Remaining non-optional bug is that defs don't nest properly.

 ## Step 3 (2021-05-02)